Mapex Drums: Comet

+Discontiuned Series

 Mapex M and Meridian Birch

 As of early 2009, Mapex has replaced the very popular M Birch and Pro-M drums series, with the Meridian Birch and Meridian Maple series respectively.
 These are considered to be intermediate/semi-pro lines of drums.
 The Meridian Maple series feature 7-ply, 5.8mm, all maple shells (7.2mm bass drum).
 They also feature Mapex 2.3mm Steel Powerhoops and Remo UT Pinstripe batter heads along with Spring Loaded Floor Tom Legs (from the higher end Saturn & Orion lines).
 The Meridian Birch features 6-ply, 7.2mm, all birch shells, and also feature Remo UT heads, but not the 2.3mm Powerhoops nor the Spring Cushioned Floor Tom Legs.
 The hoops on the Birch line (1.6mm) and the floor tom legs are considerably thinner.
 It is a common misconception among customers (even among some Mapex retailers) that these two lines of drums are similar and share the same features.
 The Maple line has several higher end features taken from the previous Pro-M line and the Birch line carries forward the M-Birch features.
 In 2004 the M series and Pro M series Mapex drums were both constructed with maple shells.
 In 2005 the M series Mapex drum changed to Birch shells, the Pro M continued to carry foreword the North American maple shells, both these shell distinctions remained through 2008.
 In 2009 the two lines were renamed Meridian Maple and Meridian birch to clear up the long held confusion that M indicated Maple, as the initial M series was made with Maple shells.
 The Meridian series are Mapex's most popular series of drums.